 Log-In: The 7900 does not require a log-in password; just log-in with the John Bade icon.

 Software: The 7900 uses the software SDS 2.1.
-Besides being on the 7900 computer, this software is installed on the computer attached to the phosphorimager in the Culbertson lab on the 4th floor.
-The Ahlquist and Palmenberg labs also have a copy of this software.
-We have 3 other licenses for this software.
+The Ahlquist and Palmenberg labs also have a copy of this software and we have 3 more licenses for this software.
 If your lab will be using the 7900 frequently and would like a copy of this software, please see computer support.
-We are interested in evenly distributing this software throughout the building.
-It is PC based.

 Data Storage: The 7900 computer is networked, but for a variety of reasons is not set up for file server access.
 Each lab has a folder on the D:\ drive of the 7900 computer.
-You may burn a CD, copy to Zip disk, or flash card to transfer files.
+You may burn a CD or flash card to transfer files.
 The 7900 computer will currently print to various black/white and color printers throughout the building.

 Primer Design: We have one license for the Primer Express program.
-It is installed on the computer attached to the phosphorimager in the Culbertson lab on the 4th floor.
 This program can be used to design your Taqman primer-probe pairs.
 Taqman primers and probes can then be ordered through any primer supply company or Applied Biosystems.
 Aplied Biosystems can also design your Taqman primer-probe pairs for you.

 Reporters/Quenchers: The 7900 currently has the capability to use the following reporters and quenchers: fam, joe, ned, rox, sybr, tamra,vic, and tet.
 It can be used with other reports or quenchers but further calibration would be required.
 Please see the people listed below if you are interested in using other reporters or quenchers.